Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 RATIONALE: see Motivation section of BIP143 [2].

-NOTE 1: refer to [3] for the specificaton of the revised transaction digest based on BIP143.
+NOTE 1: refer to [3] for the specification of the revised transaction digest based on BIP143.
 Revisions were made to account for non-Segwit deployment.